173TECH/sayn/docs/tutorials/tutorial_basic.md

 Running `sayn run` will output logging on your terminal about the process being executed.
 This is what will happen:

 * SAYN will run all project tasks.
-Those are all in a `dag` called `base.yaml`.
+Those are all in the DAG file `dags/base.yaml`.
 * The tasks include:
     * One `python` task which creates some logs and stores them into a `logs` table within the `tutorial.db` SQLite database.
     * Several `autosql` tasks which create data models including tables and views based on those logs.

 You can open `tutorial.db` and see the tables and views created by `sayn run`.
 You can use [DB Browser for SQLite](https://sqlitebrowser.org/dl/){target="\_blank"} in order to view the content of the database.
-As you can observe, that `sayn run` created a small ETL process which models battles from various tournaments.
+As you can observe, `sayn run` created a small ETL process which models battles from various tournaments.

 That's it, you have made your first SAYN run!
 We will now explain what happens in the background.